zthun/funcii/packages/helpful-dom/README.md

 potential system access that node does not have, unlike @zthun/helpful-fn, where methods are supported on both node apps and browsers.

+> This package is going to be deprecated in favor of @zthun/spellcraft

 ## Installation

 ```sh